Inflectra/spira-documentation/docs/Spira-User-Manual/Inflectra-Ai-In-Spira.md

     - **Score of 2**: difficult to understand, ambiguous, or incomplete.
 It significantly deviates from EARS principles, making it hard to interpret the true intent or to test the requirement effectively.
 It requires substantial rework.
     - **Score of 1**: poorly written and can not be readily interpreted.
 It provides little to no actionable information, is highly ambiguous, and offers no discernible path for testing.
 It may be contradictory.

+!!! info "*Improving a description"
+    If a requirement has a score of 2, 3, or 4, you can click the "Improve" button to generate a new description for the requirement.
+This will use the existing description, along with the already created analysis to provide a new description that is more aligned with the EARS framework.

+    The new description will overwrite the existing one, but the artifact is not saved.
+You must review the new description to decide whether or not to accept the changes.

+    Note that screenshots should be preserved in the updated description.

 ### Test Case details page